-The Barong Tagalog is of great importance to the Filipino identity today.
-With such a diverse past, one of the Philippines' distinct characteristics is its population wearing the Barong Tagalog.
+The barong tagalog is of great importance to the Filipino identity today.
+With such a diverse past, the garment is one of the Philippine population’s distinct characteristics.

-The Philippine Islands or the Republic of the Philippines wasn’t always called these Spanish king-branded names.
-There was a time when the archipelago was called Islas de los Pintados, Ma-i, or even the proposed Luzviminda, and many more throughout history.
+The Republic of the Philippines wasn’t always named after a Spanish king.
+There was a time when people called the archipelago Las Islas de los Pintados, Ma-i, the proposed Luzviminda, and even many more names throughout history.

-Before the Americans and the Japanese in the 20th century and before the Spaniards in the 16th century, Muslims reigned over the islands, and before them was an Indianized kingdom in the 10th century.
+Before the Americans and the Japanese in the 20th century and the Spaniards in the 16th century, Muslims reigned over the Philippine Islands.
+And before them, an Indianized kingdom held sway in the 10th century.
 Today, the country is independent of foreign rule, but it still has yet to understand its true identity.

-Unfortunately, globalization does not help matters in the least.
-Local Filipino teenagers grow up listening to International Top40 Hits not just because of the Internet, but because all over local TV, most of the “artistas” and many bands outside of TV are mostly singing international cover songs as well.
+Unfortunately, globalization does not help matters at all.
+Local Filipino teenagers grow up listening to international top 40 hits.
+This is not just because of the internet but because all over local TV, most of the “artistas” and many bands outside of TV are mostly singing international cover songs as well.
 Filipinos abroad have TFC and other Pinoy channels broadcasting from the motherland, but it is still mostly a barrage of Western-influenced entertainment.

-In turn, the younger generation dresses exactly the same as a kid in Europe especially with international fast fashion brands all over the malls in the Philippines.
+In turn, the younger generation dresses exactly the same as European kids, especially with international fast-fashion brands all over the malls in the Philippines.

-Culture purists do exist, but they are small academic circles who are too small or sub-cultures that are too underground or mountain villagers who are too far away from modern urban life to have any influence on the majority of the Filipino diaspora.
+Culture purists do exist, but they are small academic circles or subcultures that are too underground—or mountain villagers who are too far away from modern urban life—to have any influence on the majority of the Filipino diaspora.

-So who is the true Filipino?
-Is it those born in the Philippines?
-Is it those with Filipino ancestry?
-Is it the natives still living in huts in the provinces?
-Is it the city dwellers pushing the country towards development and progress?
-Is it the Overseas Filipino Workers who brave loneliness and back-breaking work in other countries?
-Is it the masses who are still enveloped in poverty?
-Is it the army of call-center agents patiently hearing out the world’s complaints?
-Perhaps it is all of the above.
+So who are the true Filipinos?
+Are they those born in the Philippines?
+Are they those with Filipino ancestry?
+Are they the natives still living in huts in the provinces?
+Are they the city dwellers pushing the country toward development and progress?
+Are they the Overseas Filipino Workers who brave loneliness and backbreaking work in other countries?
+Are they the masses still immersed in poverty?
+Are they the army of call-center agents patiently hearing out the world’s complaints?
+Perhaps they are all of the above.

-The Barong, as it is commonly known today, may have evolved from the Spaniards insisting that Filipinos wear see-through material so that they cannot conceal any weapons.
-The garment's untuck look perhaps even indicated a lower-class standing.
+The barong, as it is commonly known today, is rumored to have evolved from the Spanish colonial insistence that Filipinos wear see-through material so they could not conceal any weapons.
+The garment’s untucked look perhaps even indicated a lower-class standing.

-With distinct local fibers and artisan detailing, the Barong Tagalog is still very reminiscent of Filipino fore-fathers before globalization and the K-Pop teledramas.
-Hand-embroidery and hand-painting artisans, hand-weavers, and native fabrics such as pina are still being used today.
+With distinct local fibers and artisan detailing, the barong tagalog is still very reminiscent of Filipino forefathers before globalization and K-pop teledramas.
+Hand embroidery, hand painting, hand weaving, and native fabrics such as piña are still in use today.

-In fact, the style of the Barong has seen little change since President Ferdinand Marcos declared it the national attire in 1975.
-It still has it’s traditional Sports or Chinese collars.
-It still has the special side slits at the bottom and is still mostly worn untucked with a Camisa de Chino used as an undershirt.
+In fact, the style of the barong has seen little change since President Ferdinand Marcos declared it the national attire in 1975.
+It still has its traditional sports or Chinese collar.
+It still has the special side slits at the bottom and people still mostly wear it untucked with a camisa de chino used as an undershirt.

-Modern designers have also given it new life with contemporary cuts and unusual details, but any one who knows what it is can spot a Barong from a mile away.
+Modern designers have also given it new life with contemporary cuts and unique details, but anyone who knows what it is can spot a barong from across the room.

-Maybe being Filipino today is not about only speaking the native tongue, or eating bagoong until your tongue turns pink, or even having Filipino blood, whatever that is.
-Maybe it’s about learning about your roots but at the same time embracing the Filipino mixed community now, wherever you belong in this world.
+Maybe being Filipino today is not only about speaking the native tongue, eating bagoong until your tongue turns pink, or even having Filipino blood, whatever that is.
+Maybe it’s about learning about your roots but at the same time embracing the Filipino mixed community now—wherever you reside in this world.

-And maybe when your community has their yearly fiesta, you can wear a Barong Tagalog.
-Just don’t do what some Filipinos do at buffets and conceal any lechon or pancit underneath the barong to take home, because people will see what you’re hiding…
+And maybe when your community has its yearly fiesta, you can wear a barong tagalog.
+Just don’t do what some Filipinos do at buffets and conceal a lechón or pancit underneath your barong to take home—because people will see what you’re hiding.